Midlands Sexual Health Research Collaborative

 Who We Are

-At the core of the MSHRC lies a focus on applied research in sexual health.
+At the core of the MSHRC is a focus on applied research in sexual health.
 To this end, the collaborative has strong roots in the principles of community-based participatory research (CBPR) and other similar participatory and emancipatory research philosophies.
-Through our research, we endeavor to create a more sexually literate world in which sexual health and well-being is experienced by all.
+Through our research, we work to create a more sexually literate world in which sexual health and well-being is experienced by all.

 The faculty and students of the MSHRC are diverse and growing in numbers.
-If you are interested in joining the collaborative, please contact the director.
+If you are interested in joining the collaborative, please contact Dr. Sofia Jawed-Wessel.
 Faculty span the gamut of health behavior, human sexuality studies, sociology, medical anthropology, health education, adolescent and family development, systems research, political science and epidemiology.

 We are grateful for your support of our work.
 Please consider making a tax deductible donation to support our critical work in sexual health.
 Thank you!